 Economic Base: Hamilton's economy is based on a mix of industrial and commercial development.
-The manufacturing sector, a substantial portion of the area's economic base, includes producers of paper and paper products, metalworking and metal fabrications, machinery and machine tools, steel, industrial chemicals, and automotive parts.
+The manufacturing sector, a substantial portion of the area's economic base, includes metalworking and metal fabrications, machinery and machine tools, steel, industrial chemicals, and automotive parts.
 The service sector, most notably the financial and insurance industries and the legal profession, also plays a major role in the City's economic vitality.

-The following tables provide a summary of certain economic indicators for the City of Hamilton.
+The following table provides a summary of certain economic indicators for the City of Hamilton.